THE BEST LAS VEGAS PROPERTIES

 that can be converted to a fixed rate loan under specified conditions.

-the residents of a multi-unit housing complex own shares in the cooperative
+which the residents of a multi-unit housing complex own shares in the

-corporation that owns the property, giving each resident the right to occupy a
+cooperative corporation that owns the property, giving each resident the right

-an employee to another area as part of the employer's normal course of business
+employer moves an employee to another area as part of the employer's normal

-or under which it transfers a substantial part or all of its operations and
+course of business or under which it transfers a substantial part or all of its

-employees to another area because it is relocating its headquarters or
+operations and employees to another area because it is relocating its

 Co-Signer - A person who signs a promissory note